Having trouble locating your event? Have no fear! These troubleshooting steps can help ensure your event finds its way back home.

-Maybe all you have to do is change view via the dropdown bar on the Events Dashboard.
-You can view your events in by event date, date created, latest page update, or alphabetical order.
-So, if you're looking for an event that already happened, make sure that your dashboard is not organized by the Upcoming option.
+Scenario 2: Maybe you have filters or sorting activated on your Events Dashboard.
+Use the dropdown bar on the Events Dashboard to view your events by event date, date created, latest page update, or alphabetical order.
+If you're looking for an event that already happened, make sure that your dashboard is not organized by the Upcoming option.
 You can also use the Filters button to Reset All Filters.

 Question 3: Did someone in my Organization remove my access?